 If you are hit by a car while riding your bike in Massachusetts, the at-fault driver’s auto insurance policy should cover damages to your bike that result from the accident.
 If another cyclist caused you to crash, you would seek payment from the at-fault cyclist’s homeowner’s or renter’s policy if they have one.
 4

-What Happens If I Am Partially At Fault for The Bicycle Crash?
+What Happens If I Am Partially At Fault for The Bike Accident in Massachusetts?

 It depends on how much at fault you are determined to be.
 Massachusetts is a “comparative negligence” jurisdiction.
 What this means is that in a negligence case against either a driver or another cyclist whichever the case may be each party’s relative fault is compared.
 If the injured party is deemed to be more than 50% at fault they are precluded from recovering any damages at all.
 If they are found to be 50% or less at fault they can recover but their total damages are reduced by their “comparative fault”.
 The real question initially is who says who is at fault?
 The police?
 The insurance companies?
 Who?
 I always tell people don’t accept anyone’s determination at fault before you talk to an experienced bike accident attorney.
 I can’t tell you how many times we have successfully handled cases where the initial determination by both the police and the insurance company put the fault on our client.
 Through thorough investigation and sometimes a hard fight we have proven that our client was not at fault and recovered damages for them.
 So my advice is to speak to a lawyer before you decide whether your bike crash case has merit or not.
 5

-What If My Bike Crash Was Caused by A Dog?
+What If My Massachusetts Bike Accident Was Caused by A Dog?

 Many people enjoy riding their bikes on trails, whether they be converted rail trails or one of the many bike paths we have here in Massachusetts.
 These trails provide a safe place for cyclists, joggers, and people who just want to get out for a walk.
 These are also favorite spots for people to take their dogs for walks.
 Usually, all get along just fine but occasionally dogs and cyclists collide and one or both get injured.
 We have all encountered a dog being walked on or off a leash which allows it to be several feet away from its owner.
 This is when many crashes occur.